 Place the cookies into the oven and bake for about 7-8 minutes.
 The candies should be bubbling and the cookies may look uncooked, but it will firm up once cooled.

 Let the cookies cool for at least an hour before your start handling them.
 I loosen the cookies from the foil when they are almost cooled completely and let them cool for the remaining time.
-If you want to place these on a gift, wrap the cookie in a clear bag and tie it off at the top of the cookie, leaving out the cookie string.
+Once the cookies are ready, they can be used as gift toppers by wrapping just the cookie in a clear bag and tying the ribbon to the present.
+These rustic gingerbread glass cookies would also make great cookie ornaments on a mini tree for a party.
+And of course, you could just place them in a cookie jar to eat too!

 - 3 tablespoons butter